ArinZBryan/A-Level-Notes/Maths/Pure/Graphs and Functions/Binomial Expansion.md

 ![Pascal's Triangle](./../../Images/PascalsTriangle.png)

-From this, we can attempt to turn this into a tangible formula, resulting in the below formula:
+From this, we can attempt to turn this into a tangible formula, resulting in the below formula, called the *choose* function:

 $$\begin{pmatrix}n\newline r\end{pmatrix} = \frac{n!}{r!(n-r)!}$$